Approximation Theory of Tree Tensor Networks: Tensorized Multivariate Functions: Approximation Classes

 On one hand, the chosen tree structure (ordering of variables) ensures \ref{P4} is satisfied.
-On the other hand, it is an unfavorable tree choice for separating variables corresponding to different coordinate directions, such that, in the worst case, the representation complexity of a sum of two approximands will be much larger than the respective individual representation complexities.
+On the other hand, this comes at the expense of an unfavorable tree choice for separating variables corresponding to different coordinate directions, such that, in the worst case, the representation complexity of a sum of two approximands will be much larger than the respective individual representation complexities.